Roger92/metric-ruler-labels/README.md

 It adds additional labels for the metric measurements to your ruler.
 It is not changing any systems etc. It only applies an additional label to the UI.

 ## SOON
 The occasional flickering of the ruler should be gone soon (mid-end of September).
-I found a way to get rid of the foundry measurements being visible for a fraction of a second, which causes some annoying flickering of the labels.
+I found a way to get rid of the foundry measurements being visible or aligning themselves again for a fraction of a second, which causes some annoying flickering of the labels.

 ## NEW --- NEW --- NEW
 You can now add your [Customizable Measurement Conversions](#customizable-conversions) and [Travel times](#travel-times) if you want :) Have fun!